river flowing through a forest

 Carbon offsetting is the practice of continuously reducing CO2e emissions year on year, and then compensating remaining emissions on an annual basis by purchasing certified carbon offsets that avoid carbon dioxide emissions from being emitted elsewhere (e.g., through forest conservation efforts).
 The certificate must be retired, ideally as close to the purchasing time frame as possible, to ensure a unique and credible carbon neutral claim.

-Net-zero will only be achieved starting in 2030 after we have notably reduced our emissions by 70 percent, compared to the base year 2019 levels, and purchased carbon removals in the amount equivalent to our remaining emissions.
-Carbon removals take emissions out of the atmosphere that have already been omitted.
+Net-zero can only be achieved for 2030 after we have notably reduced our emissions, compared to the base year 2019 levels, and purchased carbon removals in the amount equivalent to our remaining emissions.
+Carbon removals take emissions out of the atmosphere that have already been emitted.

 The importance of forests